Dublin Castle: Government offices

 The complex houses, among other things, some offices of the Revenue Commissioners, including a Stamping Office in a 20th-century building at the end of the Castle Yard.
 The modern office block was designed by Frank du Berry, a senior OPW architect, in the late 1960s.
 The design was denounced by many groups, citing the unsympathetic nature of the four-storey block and the placement, which disrupted the rectangular layout of the Castle.
 Among the groups that objected were the Irish Georgian Society, An Taisce, and the Royal Institute of the Architects of Ireland.
 Construction began anyway in 1970.

 Some elements of the OPW are based in an old stables area, and some functions of the Garda Síochána are also based at the Castle.

+Ship Street Barracks

+The complex also houses the former Ship Street Barracks which formerly housed troops who were involved in the protection of Dublin Castle.

 Tourism and culture

 The complex of buildings is usually open to the public, except during certain state functions.
 The crypt of the Chapel Royal is now used as an arts centre, and occasional concerts are held in the grounds of the Castle.

 The castle complex also hosts the Chester Beatty Library, in a purpose-constructed facility, with a café, the Garda Museum, in the Treasury Building, and the Revenue Museum.

 The former site of the "dark pool" on the Poddle was remodelled into a garden, with a water feature that commemorates fallen Gardaí, and a helipad.

+Opposite the garden is a sculpture and plaque commemorating the volunteers of the 2003 Special Olympics World Summer Games.